Cadillac, Michigan: 2000 census

-Current council members are Shari Spoelman, Antoinette Schippers, Arthur Stevens, James Dean and Carla Filkins (mayor).
-The present City Manager is Marcus Peccia.

-Cadillac is located in Michigan's 4th congressional district, represented by Republican John Moolenaar.

 Economy

 Manufacturing has been the greatest employer in Cadillac since the logging industry.
 More than 26% of the city's labor force is employed in manufacturing.
 Three industrial parks are located within the city limits, comprising 7% of the total land use in Cadillac.
 Their operations generate 47% of the city's tax base.
 Much of the city's economic performance is determined by the fortunes of local industry.

 The center of the city is generally perceived to have a "small-town-feel".
 In the summer, the downtown fills with tourists, many from southern Michigan.
 The city center is one block from Lake Cadillac.
 For visitors by boat who dock at the public docks, it is nearly as accessible by boat as it is by car.
 The city's immediate proximity to two lakes, as well as Manistee National Forest, Pere Marquette State Forest, Mitchell State Park and a number of major highways, has established tourism as a significant sector of the local economy.

 During the winter months, Lake Cadillac and Lake Mitchell freeze over and the city becomes covered with snow.
 Cadillac is connected to a number of trail systems popular with winter recreation enthusiasts.
 The city integrates unusually well into the corridors of travel created by snowmobilers.

 Cadillac is also known as Chestnut Town, USA.
 The local area has a relatively high number of American chestnut trees, planted by pioneers from New York and Pennsylvania who settled in western Michigan.
 A blight in the early 20th century killed nearly every American Chestnut tree, but those in western Michigan had developed a mysterious resistance and survived.